Why DeepClaw Uses a Push Model

 Most monitoring dashboards start with a pull model: the dashboard connects to your server, asks for metrics, and repeats that forever.
-That works when you already run a private network, agents, firewall rules, and a security team that enjoys debugging tunnels.
+That can work when you already run private networking, VPNs, firewall rules, service discovery, and a security team that enjoys debugging tunnels.

 DeepClaw is built for a different reality: small teams running OpenClaw on VPS machines, shipping fast, and trying not to create a new attack surface just to understand what their AI gateway is doing.